Depression

 What Is Unipolar Depression?

-That doesn’t mean that people with major depressive disorder will always feel depressed.
-However, it does mean that they experience more symptoms of depression and that their depressive periods are more profound than people without the disorder.
-It also typically means that periods of depression may last longer than they do for other people, or that the people affected by the disorder may have a harder time avoiding getting depressed.
+That doesn’t mean teens with major depressive disorder will always feel depressed.
+But it does mean they experience more symptoms of depression and that their depressive periods are more profound than in people without the disorder.
+It also typically means periods of depression may last longer than they do for other people, or that the teens affected by the disorder may find it more difficult to avoid getting depressed.

-There are several different subtypes of depression within unipolar or major depressive disorder, and some of the subtypes are chronic, while others may resolve after a period of depression or with proper treatment.
+There are several different subtypes of depression within unipolar or major depressive disorder, including atypical depression, seasonal affective disorder, and dysthymic disorder.
+Some of these are chronic, while others may resolve after a period of depression or with proper treatment.

 • Chronic low mood